 - Eliminating foreign interference in U.S. elections.

-- Ensuring full and fair representation in 2020 Census.
+- Ensuring full and fair representation in the U. S. Census.

 More specifically, I embrace and recommend these five action steps to drive the aforementioned solutions.